piotrplenik/clean-code-php/README.md

 ## Functions

-### Use default arguments instead of short circuiting or conditionals
+### Use default arguments instead of short-circuiting or conditionals

 **Not good:**